Guidelines for Designing and Managing Florida Ponds for Recreation

 If possible, design your pond to allow near complete draining.
 The ability to dewater allows for fish population renovation, bottom improvement and vegetation management.
 Dewatering is accomplished easily in embankment ponds through a standpipe/spillway system, while a water pump can be used in excavated ponds.

-Ponds designed primarily for fishing should incorporate as much shoreline as possible (Figure 3).
+Ponds designed primarily for fishing should incorporate as much shoreline as possible.
+There are bad, good, and excellent pond shapes (Figure 3).
+The best pond shape has complex edges providing varied habitat for fish and wildlife.
 The amount of available shoreline can be increased by use of peninsulas and islands in construction.
 Such construction increases the "edge effect," which results in concentration of sportfish, improves fishing success and provides more shoreline habitat for wildlife.

 Ponds should be constructed with mostly steep slopes (20- to 30-degree grade) to a depth of 8 to 15 feet.
 Steep shorelines will naturally limit the growth of aquatic plants.
 A narrow band of vegetation benefits the pond by providing fish and wildlife habitat and preventing shoreline erosion.
 However, excessive plant growth can cause problems.
 Sodding or stabilizing the land adjacent to the pond immediately after construction also will reduce erosion.
 Digging ponds deeper than 15 feet does not increase fish production, and deep ponds can develop serious water quality problems if thermal stratification occurs.